The indent in code refers to the space you have at the beginning of the code line.

 And from now on, your files will add an indent automatically when you save them.

-In this guide, I explained how you can add an indent automatically in VSCode.
+In this guide, I explained how you could add an indent automatically in VSCode.
 I would recommend using the second method for better flexibility.

 I hope you will find this guide helpful and if you have any queries or suggestions, let me know in the comments.